Chiral Bell-state transfer via dissipative Liouvillian dynamics

-\textit{Experimental scope.--} We anticipate that an experimental implementation is readily achievable in the circuit QED platform \cite{blais21}.
-Here we will utilize a superconducting device consisting of two transmon circuits \cite{koch07} that interact via a resonator-mediated coupling.
-The two transmons have individual readout resonators \cite{erdamar23} that allow us to introduce the respective thermal baths.
-In this case, the positive and negative temperature fermionic baths can be replaced with engineered bosonic baths harnessing cavity assisted bath engineering \cite{Murch2012}, where population inversion can readily be achieved through appropriate off-resonant driving of the qubit and associated cavity.
-The limit $q=1$, corresponding to Lindblad dynamics, can be attained by harnessing the lowest two energy levels of the transmon \cite{Chen2021,Chen2022}, and the limit $q=0$ can be accessed by utilizing the higher manifold of states of the transmon coupled with postselection \cite{Naghiloo2019}.
+\textit{Experimental scope.--} We anticipate that an experimental implementation is readily achievable in the circuit QED platform \cite{blais21}, by utilizing a superconducting device consisting of two transmon circuits \cite{koch07} that interact via a resonator-mediated coupling.
+The two transmons have individual readout resonators \cite{gaikwad_2024} that allow us to introduce the respective thermal baths.
+Positive and negative temperature fermionic baths can be replaced with engineered bosonic baths harnessing cavity assisted bath engineering \cite{Murch2012}, where population inversion can be achieved through off-resonant driving of the qubit and associated cavity.
+Here, the qubit is driven with a detuning $\Delta$ and resonant Rabi frequency $\Omega_0$.
+The cavity is driven with a detuning $\Delta' = \pm \sqrt{\Delta + \Omega_0}$.
+For positive (blue detuned) cavity drive, the qubit is pumped to the excited state, the purity of the inversion is limited by the ratio of the cavity assisted bath engineering rate (ultimately limited by the cavity decay rate $\kappa =1.3\ \mathrm{rad.}/\mu\mathrm{s}$), to the coherence times of the qubit.
+In this setup, coherence times are approximately $T_1, T_2* \simeq 30 \ \mu$s.
+Hence we expect $n =0.98$.
+The limit $q=1$ (Lindblad dynamics) can be attained by harnessing the lowest two energy levels of the transmon \cite{Chen2021,Chen2022}, while $q=0$ can be accessed by utilizing its higher manifold of states coupled with postselection \cite{Naghiloo2019}.
+Postselection, however, comes with the cost of reduced success probability for the protocol.
+The fidelity of the $q=1$ limit can be deterministically improved by preventing transitions to the $\ket{11}$ state (see SM Sec.
+VI).
+This can be achieved in superconducting platform through the Zeno effect to decouple this state from the dynamics \cite{Harrington2022, Blumenthal2022}.